greoandre/nest-next-ts-intro/README.md

 ## Backend

 ```
-For Backend, I use GpraphQL, Prisma, Apollo Server with Simple interaction
+#For Backend, I use GpraphQL, Prisma, Apollo Server with Simple interaction
-How to run the backend?
+#How to run the backend?

-Go to folder server with command
+#Go to folder server with command

-> cd server-nestjs
+$ cd server-nestjs

-Just type this on terminal
+#Just type this on terminal

-> yarn run dev
+$ yarn run dev

-Then go to
+#Then go to

-http://localhost:3000/graphql or anything that recommended from terminal
+#http://localhost:3000/graphql or anything that recommended from terminal
 ```

 ## Frontend

 ```
-For Frontend, I use NextJS and still very simple because just moving around from another route
+#For Frontend, I use NextJS and still very simple because just moving around from another route
-But I but I added a custom 404 page, and title metadata for each page.
+#But I but I added a custom 404 page, and title metadata for each page.

-How to run the frontend?
+#How to run the frontend?

-Go to folder server with command
+#Go to folder server with command
-> cd client-nextjs
+$ cd client-nextjs

-Just type this on terminal
+#Just type this on terminal
-> yarn dev
+$ yarn dev
-Then go to
+#Then go to
-http://localhost:3001 or anything that recommended from terminal
+#http://localhost:3001 or anything that recommended from terminal
 ```

 # Thankyou